czbiohub-sf/protoSpaceJAM/docs/source/algorithmandparameters.rst

 * Double-stranded DNA (dsDNA)

 In dsDNA mode, sequence motifs that might be incompatible with commercial dsDNA synthesis are flagged within the final output table.
-These flags include homopolymeric runs of 10 or more As and Ts or 6 or more Gs and Cs and extreme GC content (outside of 25-65`%` GC content globally, or a difference in GC content larger than 52`%` between any given 50-bp stretches).
+These flags include homopolymeric runs of 10+ As and Ts or 6+ Gs and Cs and extreme GC content (outside of 25-65% GC content globally, or greater than 52% difference in GC content between any given 50-bp stretches).

 * Single-stranded oligonucleotides (ssODN)